 Productivity - 90 days from germination to harvest.
 Expected harvests for each plant can be up to several pounds over an entire season.

 This is the World Record Hottest Chili, Carolina Reaper pepper.
 Seeds are from the Pepper creator Puckkerbutt seeds.
 Peppers are beautiful with a bright red rough surface and a long stinger.
 But donít let looks fool you!
 This pepper got its name for a reason.
 Be very, very careful using this pepper.
 Those who donít fear the Reaper are fools.

 The Carolina Reaper is a hybrid chili pepper of the Capsicum Chinese species, originally called the "HP22B", bred by cultivator Ed Currie.
-The Carolina Reaper was rated as the world's hottest chili pepper by Guinness World Records according to 2012 tests, averaging 1,569,300 SHU on the Scoville scale with peak levels of over 2,200,000 SHU.
+The Carolina Reaper was rated as the world's hottest chili pepper by Guinness World Records according to 2012 tests, averaging 1,569,300 SHU on the Scoville scale with peak levels of over 2,200,000 SHU.--- sold out

 The Bhut Jolokia also is known as Ghost Pepper, is an interspecific hybrid chili pepper cultivated in the Northeast Indian states.
 It is a hybrid of Capsicum Chinese and Capsicum frutescens and is closely related to the Naga Morich of Nagaland and Bangladesh.